pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 ## OR

 22. Run Synchronize Data Task
-a.
-Click Save and Run
+- Click Save and Run
-b.
-A notification will appear that the job was saved.
+- A notification will appear that the job was saved.
-c.
-A new DIPC Job will be created to executed the task.
+- A new DIPC Job will be created to executed the task.

 A notification will appear in the notification bar as below:

-d.
-Tthe job will automatically appear within the Jobs page.
+- Tthe job will automatically appear within the Jobs page.
 This may take up to 1 minute.
-e.
-Click on the Job to see the Job Details
+- Click on the Job to see the Job Details
-f.
-Auto-refresh is on, statuses will be updated frequently
+- Auto-refresh is on, statuses will be updated frequently
-g.
-As the job executes, the Initial Load process is created in ODI while DIPC configures OGG for the Source Capture and Target Delivery
+- As the job executes, the Initial Load process is created in ODI while DIPC configures OGG for the Source Capture and Target Delivery
-h.
-As this job executes, the Replicated Sales OLTP Source Data table will be updated in the Demo Client.
+- As this job executes, the Replicated Sales OLTP Source Data table will be updated in the Demo Client.
 As new tables are created they will show up as yellow, when the row counts of the source and replicated schemas match the rows will turn green